 If needed, you can use a pink color corrector to counteract any dark circles under the eyes.
 Adding concealer on top helps even the skin tone further and blends the product in with the contours that have been created.

 All of these tips and techniques are also included in the How to Guide that comes with our Sculpt & Soften palette.
-If you’d like to check out the products used in this video, you can do so here.

 If you are looking for more makeup inspiration to boost your confidence as a trans woman then check out Jecca Blac’s latest vlog.